upperlinecode/bakery-html-components/README.md

 2. Adjusting margin & padding for the cards.
 3. Adjust typography.

 Then move on to some of the smaller, subtler details.
 Pay close attention to the mockups.

+Solutions Branch